Neural Nets: Gradient Descent

 In the case of linear regression, we're looking to produce a real-valued number and compare it to the dataset samples.
 The loss function used for this is called the mean-squared error loss (MSE).

-As we are trying to minimize the loss using gradient descent, we need to compute the needed gradients for our model parameters and which are the following.
+As we are trying to minimize the loss using gradient descent, we need to compute the needed gradients for our model parameters ww and bb which are the following.
 If you want to see step by step how I computed these partials look at the aside below.

 Derivation of Gradients